 Shake bottle, then spray around baseboards and entry points for ants.
 Repeat daily until ants are completely gone.

 7. Baking Soda & Powdered Sugar Method

-This is the same as the boric acid/sugar method – the powdered sugar attracts the ants and the baking soda kills them.
+This is the same concept as the boric acid/sugar method, just with different ingredients.
+The powdered sugar attracts the ants and the baking soda kills them.

 Mix 1 part sugar with 1 part baking soda and then place your mixture in shallow lids wherever you see ants.
 Just like with the borax solution, resist the urge to kill the ants that swarm because you need them to take the mixture back to the colony.

 When they gather the sugar they also take the baking soda, which reacts with the acid in their digestive system and kills them.